-My old Apartment, it used to be light green.
+My Apartment where I used to live in the 80’s.
+Back then it used to be light green.
 I lived there for several years.
-It’s right next to the Alte Mainbrücke, the Riverwalk and Biergarten
+It’s right next to the Alte Mainbrücke, the Biergarten at the Main Riverwalk.
+I spent happy times there, and as I realize now, I took living there for granted.

-Würzburg, the seat of the Bishops, owes it’s glory to the Count Schönborn line, with its fine churches, its magnificent facades and the imposing Residence Castle.
+Würzburg, the seat of the Bishops, owes its glory to the Count Schönborn line, with its churches and the magnificent facades.
+Below is the Residence Castle which was modeled after Versailles in 1744.

 The Residence Castle was built by Architect Balthasar Neumann finished in 1744, partially destroyed in 1945 WWII.
-It took 40 years to be re-build
+It took 40 years to be fully reconstructed

-This is where I like to hang out, the Main Bridge and Marktplatz
+This is where I liked to spent free time, the Main Bridge and the Marktplatz.

 View from the “Alte Main Brücke” with the Boat landing from Veitshöchheim.
 I hung out many times at this Boardwalk

 I cherish and admire the view to the Marienberg Fortress from the “Alte Main Brücke”.
-I am also reminiscing sitting on a bench at the Boardwalk and Main River
+I remember sitting on a bench at the Boardwalk and Main River looking up to the Fortress.

 Marienkapelle, a Gothic style chapel at the Markplatz from the 14th century.
 It has been damaged through the years, and rebuild, the last time from 1996 to 2003.
 It’s worth a visit!

-Marienkapelle and “Falkenhaus” at the upper Marketplace.
+Marienkapelle and Falkenhaus at the upper Marketplace.
 The Falkenhaus was destroyed in the war.
-The Germans kept good records with photos.
-The Falkenhaus was rebuilt identical as it stood in the 1930’s.
+The Germans kept good records with photos, so the Falkenhaus was rebuilt identical as it stood in the 1930’s.
 It serves today as the Wuerzburg Library and a Souvenir shop at the main entrance

 I cherish the view to the Marienberg Fortress.
 The Mainfranken Museum located on site will carve out a whole afternoon.
 If good on foot, take up the steps to the Käppele, a Pilgrim Chapel that was spared from WWII